Learn better from videos? You can jump straight to our overview of cash flow statements.

 If you’d like to save time and energy, though, you have other options.

-Let Bench do it for you.
-Your Bench team will do your bookkeeping monthly and create cash flow statements for you upon request, and you can view them in the Bench app.
-Starting at $95/month.
+- Let Bench do it for you.
+Your Bench team will do your bookkeeping monthly and create cash flow statements for you upon request.

 How to calculate your operating cash flow (OCF)